 Criminal Penalties Pursuant to UCA Section 26A-1-123

-Pursuant to UCA Section 26A-1-123:

-any Person who is found guilty by a court of: violating any of the provisions of this regulation; or violating, disobeying, or disregarding any Notice or Order issued under this regulation is guilty of a class B misdemeanor;
+Any Person determined guilty by a court of: violating any of the provisions of this regulation; or violating, disobeying, or disregarding any notice or order issued under this regulation is guilty of a class B misdemeanor.

-any Person who is found guilty of a subsequent similar violation within two years of the initial violation is guilty of a class A misdemeanor;
+Any Person found guilty of a subsequent similar violation within two years of the initial violation is guilty of a class A misdemeanor.

-each day such violation is committed or permitted to continue shall constitute a separate violation;
+Each day such violation is committed or permitted to continue shall constitute a separate violation.

-conviction under this section does not relieve the Person convicted from civil liability.
+Conviction under this section does not relieve the Person convicted from civil liability.

 Civil and Administrative Penalties

-The exercise of civil and administrative penalties shall be subject to the Board of Health’s Adjudicative Hearing Procedures Regulation.

-Any Person who violates any of the provisions of this regulation or violates, disobeys, or disregards any Notice or Order issued under this regulation shall be subject to:

-the payment of costs incurred in the enforcement of any violation or notice issued, including costs attributable to any involved local agencies;
+Any Person who violates any of the provisions of this regulation or violates, disobeys, or disregards any notice or order issued under this regulation shall be subject to the payment of costs incurred in the enforcement of any violation or notice issued, including costs attributable to any involved local agencies.

-a penalty pursuant to the provisions of UCA Subsection 26-23-6(2).
+A penalty pursuant to the provisions of UCA Subsection 26-23-6(2).

+A penalty pursuant to the provisions of UCA Section 19-5-115.

+The exercise of civil and administrative penalties shall be subject to the Department’s Adjudicative Hearing Procedures Regulation.

 SEVERABILITY

 If any provision, clause, sentence, or paragraph of this regulation or the application or circumstances shall be held invalid, such invalidity shall not affect the other provisions or applications of this regulation.
 The valid part of any clause, sentence, or paragraph of this regulation shall be given independence from the invalid provisions or application, and to this end, the provisions of this regulation are hereby declared to be severable.

+FEES

+Decontamination Permit: $400.00

 IN WITNESS WHEREOF, the Davis County Board of Health has passed, approved, and adopted this regulation this 12th day of February, 2013.

 Effective date: February 12, 2013